 New Year’s resolutions often center on tangible goals such as losing weight, increasing savings, or traveling abroad.
 It’s a running joke that these pursuits don’t last long for most people, but have you ever considered why not?
-Perhaps the reason is that these objectives are surface level, not addressing the area that will increase the chances of success the most no matter the ambition: emotional well-being.
-Make this year the year that you increase your emotional vitality and reach your goals by establishing these healthy habits.
+Perhaps the reason is that these objectives are surface level and do not address the area that will increase the chances of success no matter the ambition: emotional well-being.
+Make this year the year that you increase your emotional vitality and reach your goals by establishing healthy habits.

 1. Practice Mindfulness

 How can you improve your emotional welfare if you are unaware of your emotions?
 This is where mindfulness comes in.
 Mindfulness refers to the act of being present and aware of yourself, others, and your surroundings.
 It’s the antidote to going through the motions where you may be missing out on the small, but powerful moments of life.
 Ways you can practice mindfulness include:

 - Giving others your full attention as you interact

 - Avoiding distractions while driving

 - Sitting with your emotions instead of avoiding or numbing them